Environment Lighting & SIGGRAPH

 I decided that since we wanted a simple interface for non-technical developers to set up a 3D scene, we should focus on a single type of lighting, that most suited for showing realistic reflections: environmental, image-based lighting.
 Traditionally this has been used in combination with point lights or directional lights, as these allow simpler mathematics for creating sharp shadows both from an object's shape and also from occlusion by others.
 Environment lights tended to need slow pre-processing or else got poor results when bright areas were included to represent spotlights.
 And don't get me started on spherical harmonics, which sound fancy but are basically equivalent to trying to represent a whole sphere by an 8x8 pixel jpeg.

 One of the first things I did after joining the <model-viewer> team was to invent and build a system that could render accurately even with extremely high dynamic range (HDR) environments (like those that include the sun) without needing offline preprocessing of the environment.
 This is key to our compatibility going forward, as it frees us to make any changes we need to the internal processing without changing the input environment format our users rely on.
 I wrote a paper on this, if anyone wants to know the details.
 You can find my Python analysis in this colab (please click the "Open with Google Colaboratory" button).
+[UPDATE: that colab now also includes my related analysis for applying environment lighting to materials with sheen.]
 Also, my code can be perused in three.js, here.
 See our comparisons to other realtime renderers that use slower offline environment preprocessing.

 Why did I write a paper?
 I suppose I wanted to prove that I still could, plus I figured that form might help certain experts take my ideas more seriously.
 Still, I hadn't published a paper in eight years, and certainly nowhere near this subject area.
 I decided to use an upcoming SIGGRAPH deadline as an excuse to get it finished.
 My hopes weren't particularly high for actually getting it in there given that's pretty much the pinnacle of graphics publications, and sure enough it was rejected.